 1627 S 9th St. St Louis, MO 63103

-There was one other BBQ restaurant I really wanted to try while I was in St Louis but I just didn’t have the time.
-It’s called Salt + Smoke.
+The other BBQ restaurant I really wanted to try while I was in St Louis is called Salt + Smoke.
+I just ran out of time though.
 They serve Texas style BBQ along with a huge selection of bourbon and craft beer.
 Sounds like a dream.
 Next time I’m there, I know where I’m going.

 St Louis is a great city.
 It’s full of cool neighborhoods, unique experiences and good donuts, very important, and as you can see, tasty BBQ.
 I can’t wait to visit again and eat more!